jtfedd/3d-radar/README.md

 ### Python

 This project is written in [Python](https://www.python.org/).
-It is currently developed with Python 3.10; your milage may vary with other version.
+It is currently developed with Python 3.10; your milage may vary with other versions.

 ### Set up a virtual environment